Tenant isolation failures expose financial metadata leakage

 The incident occurred on 12 March 2026.
 The scale of exposure, 447,936 affected accounts and 114,182 confirmed data accesses, only became public when Lloyds responded to a formal request from the Treasury Committee’s Dame Meg Hillier, who described it as an “alarming breach of data confidentiality.”
 The ICO confirmed it was examining the incident.
 By the time those figures were published, the event was fifteen days old.

 Compensation of £139,000 to 3,625 affected individuals at an average of roughly £40 each says something about how the remediation calculus was framed.
-It says very little about what it costs to build and maintain access control that does not rely on a presentation filter surviving an overnight deployment.
+It says very little about what it costs to build and maintain access control that does not depend on a presentation filter surviving an overnight deployment.